pantrypoints/sp/content/en/research/countries/china/xi/chapter-15h.md

 Mao Zedong said that communists are seeds and the common people are the land.
 Without the fertile soil of the common people, no matter how good the seeds are, they will not germinate, blossom, or bear fruit.
-The key to the continuous development and growth of the Communist Party of China in the past 100 years lies in closely integrating its political ideals, political aspirations and the interests of the people, and is committed to seeking happiness for the Chinese people, rejuvenation of the Chinese nation and human progress.
+The key to the continuous development and growth of the CCP in the past 100 years lies in closely integrating its political ideals, political aspirations and the interests of the people, and is committed to seeking happiness for the Chinese people, rejuvenation of the Chinese nation and human progress.
 To build the most powerful political party in the world, we must put the people in the central position and take the interests of